Zoe-Immersive/SketchfabCSharp/README.md

 ## How to use the plugin

+### Importing the code
 There are two options to use this project

 1) You can clone the whole plugin as a submodule or just download the code.
 2) Import it as a plugin in your unity project.

+### Solve the dependencies
+1) Install the glTFast and Newtonsoft.Json packages into the project

+### Sketchfab Settings
+1) Create an Sketchfab folder inside the Assets folder in your unity project
+2) Create a Resources folder inside your new Sketchfab Folder (Sketchfab/Resources)
+3) Navigate to Sketchfab/Resources (inside Unity)
+4) Right Click > Create > SketchfabSettings
+5) Add your Client ID and Client Secret into the SketchfabSettings.

 # Functions Included